Get outside and play in Montréal this winter

 Snowy sights and festival fun

-From February 16 to March 5 comes winter festival MONTRÉAL EN LUMIÈRE, an arts, culture and food event that spans restaurants, indoor stages and a sprawling outdoor site with food, drink, live music, a Ferris wheel, kids activity area and luminous artworks throughout the Quartier des spectacles.
-Epic all-nighter arts and culture event Nuit Blanche closes out the festival with an array of activities.
+From February 22 to March 10, comes winter festival MONTRÉAL EN LUMIÈRE, an arts, culture and food event that spans restaurants, indoor stages and a sprawling outdoor site with food, drink, live music, a Ferris wheel, kids activity area and luminous artworks throughout the Quartier des spectacles.
+Epic all-nighter arts and culture event Nuit Blanche that happens near the end of the festival has an array of activities.

-Mont Royal Avenue glitters this month too with the return of free holiday concerts and family activities along the avenue, also known as a great place to go gift shopping!
-In the Rosemont neighbourhood, visit Santa in his winter cabin and sip free hot chocolate and cider around a massive Christmas tree at Le Chalet du Père Noël sur la Promenade Masson on December 10 and 11 – and shop for locally made gifts (with a chance to win prizes!) along the promenade.
+Mont Royal Avenue glitters this month too with the return of free holiday events and family activities along the avenue, also known as a great place to go gift shopping!
+In the Rosemont neighbourhood, visit Santa in his winter cabin and sip free hot chocolate and cider around a massive Christmas tree at Le Chalet du Père Noël sur la Promenade Masson on December 16 and 17 – and shop for locally made gifts (with a chance to win prizes!) along the promenade.

 All season, walk (or drive or take the bus) to the summit of Mount Royal Park to see an iconic city view and discover the park while sledding, cross-country skiing and snowshoeing.
 Visit the Montréal Botanical Garden for winter walks through the snowy grounds or a tropical greenhouse stroll.